jenniferlidotson/about-me/README.md

 ## Reflections and Comments

 - How did this go, overall?
-This was a lot of information to learn in just one day, so I feel overwhelmed.
+This was a lot of information to learn in just one day, so I felt overwhelmed.

 - What observations or questions do you have about what you’ve learned so far?
 I enjoy the ability to follow code along with the instructor during lecture.

 - How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
 It took me a few hours to complete the assignment using the 15 minute rule and stepping away when I felt stuck.
-Before I started, I figured it would take me a few hours and it definitely took longer than I expected.
+Before I started, I figured it would take me a few hours and it definitely took me right up to the deadline to complete everything.